.png)

 The Boys

-Borys, Casper, Max & Arthur.
-Our dog savvy lambs that will be helping out with the sheep awareness training when they grow up.
+Borys, Casper, Max, Arthur, Pippin, Lord (of the Lambs), Robbie & Bruce.
+Our dog savvy, bottle raised sheep that will be helping out with the sheep awareness training when they grow up.
 Being very brave and curious they already volunteer their presence during some of the classes.

 I use motivational based methods in training, but I am also a strong believer that life dogs is much more than just training.
 Understanding canine social communication, creating a strong bond based on mutual trust and respect are in the centre of my focus in everything I do.